 Where will my money go?

-After paying for the event costs, the net proceeds will be added to the existing endowment for the Derpy Hooves Scholarship in Character Animation.
+The net proceeds will be added to the existing endowment for the Derpy Hooves Scholarship in Character Animation.
 This is a permenently endowed needs-based scholarship administered by CalArts.

 Is my ticket tax-deductible?